SAP-samples/teched2022-DA281/exercises/dd2/README.md

 4. In the configuration panel on the right side, select the ***ABAP Connection*** (RFC or Websocket RFC connection) to the SAP S/4HANA system that provides the ABAP Operator.
 If done, click on the selection button of the field for the ***ABAP Operator***.<br><br>
 ![](/exercises/dd2/images/dd2-019b.jpg)<br><br>

 5. From the pop-up window, select the custom ABAP Operator that you want to call from the Pipeline.
-In our case, it's the ABAP Operator that receives a table or CDS View name, provides the number of records for this particular table or CDS View, and sends it back to the client.
-Hence, choose ***Operator Class: Record Count*** and click ***OK***<br><br>
+In our case, it's the ABAP Operator that triggers the execution of a specific ABAP Report variant on the S/4HANA system, and sends a confirmation back to the DI pipeline.
+Hence, choose ***Operator Class: Creation of EPM Sales Order*** and click ***OK***<br><br>
 ![](/exercises/dd2/images/dd2-020b.jpg)<br><br>

 6. As you can see, the ABAP Operator node in the Pipeline canvas gets automatically updated with the operator's name in S/4HANA and the ports that we have defined in the previous section of this Deep Dive demo.
 (The `GET_INFO( )`method in our operator's ABAP class provides the corresponding meta information.)<br><br>